isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 One of the best features of C++17, [fold expression](http://en.cppreference.com/w/cpp/language/fold), allows **reducing a parameter pack by applying a binary operator** (including comma).
 This opens a huge branch of possibilities like calculating the sum of the arguments, calling a function for each argument or easily getting the last argument from the pack.

 We can take advantage of the *comma operator* to perform an **action for each argument**.
-For example, pushing every argument from the parameter pack to a `std::vector`:
+For example, pushing every argument from the pack to a `std::vector`:

 ```cpp
 template<typename T, typename...
 Args>